KathyHaem/KathyHaem/README.md

 My research interests are multilingual models, cross-lingual transfer, and how they function.
 I'm affiliated with and supported by the [Munich Center for Machine Learning](https://mcml.ai).

-I am currently on a research visit to Prague!

 📜 Publications:

 - **Katharina Hämmerl**, Jindřich Libovický, and Alexander Fraser.
 2024.
 [Understanding Cross-Lingual Alignment---A Survey](https://arxiv.org/abs/2404.06228).
 To appear in Findings of ACL 2024.